Home Budget Decorating 101

 Lighting can dramatically change the ambiance of a room.
 If your kitchen has old, outdated fixtures, consider swapping them out for something more modern and stylish.
 Under‑cabinet lighting or pendant lights over an island can add both task lighting and a touch of style.

-• Tip: Choose LED bulbs for energy savings, and consider dimmable lights to adjust the mood of the room based on the time of day or occasion.
+• Tip : Choose LED bulbs for energy savings, and consider dimmable lights to adjust the mood of the room based on the time of day or occasion.

 7. Refinish Your Countertops

 Replacing countertops can be one of the most expensive parts of a kitchen remodel, but refinishing them is a much more affordable alternative.
-Kits for refinishing laminate or even granite countertops are available and allow you to give your surfaces a fresh, like-new appearance.
+Kits for refinishing laminate or even granite countertops are available and allow you to give your surfaces a fresh, like‑new appearance.
+Look for a countertop refinishing kit that suits your style.

 8. Add a Fresh Coat of Paint to the Walls